 [If you have shopped via NestersMarket's sites, would you report how you feel about it, down below in the comment area?]

 Safeway is both an American and a Canadian chain of grocery stores.
 When I first checked, they delivered in most USA locations, but you will need to confirm you are in the right urban center to do your grocery shopping online in Canada - via Safeway.
-Well, now I find you don't have to seek out a separate Canadian site.
+You no longer have to seek out a separate Canadian site.
 As soon as you click "find a store" it perceives your city and in my case, showed 7 stores in my city, Saskatoon.
 The Delivery option is offered as a matter of course.

 This Help/FAQ page answers pretty well any question you might have.
 Minimum order for delivery is $49, and the delivery charge for up to $150 worth of groceries is under $10.
 These things indicate that grocery shopping online in Canada has become quite streamlined and seamless.
 Easy!